 Next 2024 SPY, VOO, IVV Ex-Dividend Dates and Estimated Dividends

-SPY’s first-quarter dividend will be a $1.595 per share.
-The Q1 ex-dividend date is Friday, March15th, 2024.
-SPY’s next distribution payout will be on April 30th, 2024—yes the SPDR folks take their time delivering the dividend.
-I’m estimating that iShares’ IVV, one of the other two big S&P 500 ETFs, will have a Q1 dividend of $1.56 per share.
-I’m estimating Vanguard’s VOO ex-dividend in September will be $1.65 per share.
+SPY went ex-dividend Friday, September 20th, 2024, with a third-quarter dividend of $1.746 per share.
+SPY’s next distribution payout will be on Oct 31st, 2024—yes the SPDR folks take their time delivering the dividend. iShares’ IVV, one of the other two big S&P 500 ETFs, went ex-dividend on 25-Sept, with a dividend of $2.235 per share.
+I’m estimating Vanguard’s VOO dividend will be $1.73 per share.
 Vanguard does not release their ex-div dates and distribution dates until just a few days before they happen, so the future dates below are estimates.
-VOO and IVV are much faster to distribute the dividends—both payout within a week of their ex-dividend dates.
+VOO and IVV are much faster at distributing the dividends—both pay within a week of their ex-dividend dates.
 IVV and VOO reinvest dividends into their constituent stocks until the payout date arrives.
 SPY’s Unit Investment Trust legal structure restricts SPY to hold dividends in cash until they are paid out.

 You only have to buy a stock or ETF the day prior to its ex-dividend date to be eligible for the dividend.
 You can sell on the ex-dividend date if you want and still collect the dividend when the distribution/pay date arrives.
 Be aware that in a flat market, the stock or ETF at market open on its ex-dividend date will typically drop in value by the dividend amount.
 See Top 10 questions on Dividends if you have more questions.